OAI/OpenAPI-Specification/versions/3.0.md

 ###### Primitive Sample

-Unlike previous versions of Swagger, Schema definitions can be used to describe primitive and arrays as well.
+Unlike previous versions of Swagger, OpenAPI Schema definitions can be used to describe primitive and arrays as well.

 ```js
 {